Japanese otter: Taxonomy

 All river otters of Japan were described in the 19th century as a subspecies of the Eurasian otter, Lutra lutra whiteleyi.
 In the early 1990s, a comparison of mitochondrial cytochrome b of otters from Latvia and China, and a stuffed otter from Japan, made by Kōchi University, found that the Japanese otter belonged to a distinct species, which was named Lutra nippon.

 This classification was not generally accepted in the absence of further verification, but later studies have reaffirmed a heavy level of genetic divergence between L. lutra and L. nippon, with a 2019 study finding L. nippon to fall outside the subspecific clade in L. lutra, and the American Society of Mammalogists has since reclassified it as a distinct species.
 However, according to the 2019 study, significant controversy remains over the status of L. nippon as a distinct species, and its taxonomic status thus remains uncertain.'

 Only the otters of Honshu, Kyushu, and Shikoku belong to L. nippon.
 The subspecific taxon L. l. whiteleyi is still valid for the also disappeared otter of Hokkaido.

 Description

 Fully grown, a Japanese otter was between 65 and 80 cm long, with a tail measuring 45 to 50 cm.
 It had a thick, lush coat of dark brown fur with short webbed feet.
-In addition the river otter has two types/sets of fur.
+In addition the river otter had two types/sets of fur.
 Data has shown that the river otter would shed their under fur fully from May to August.
 After the shedding of the under fur, the otter shed their guard hair from August to November.
 This allowed them to adjust to the seasons changing.
 The otter had a lifespan of up to 25 years.